 The group of local businesses joined this structured programme, led by Workshop Manager Andrew Sleigh and James Tooze, Course Leader of Product Design at the University of Brighton, to learn how to generate design solutions, test ideas, and create product specifications.

 Check out what the founders and creators completing their journeys on the Product Foundry have gained from the programme.
-And, if your business would benefit from fully-funded innovation support, sign up for the October intake before 19th September, or get in touch to learn more.
+And, if your business would benefit from fully-funded innovation support, sign up for the next intake or get in touch to learn more.

 Ben Rousseau, Owner of Rousseau Design

 Inspired by the evolution of telling time, Ben launched Rousseau Design in 2001.
 Combining modern art and sustainability, Rousseau Design creates timepieces from sundials to mechanical clocks that tell the time using patterns of light.

 Ben is a designer, engineer and light artist passionate about bringing together luxury and usability in his designs.
 During the Product Foundry, Ben focused on creating product prototypes that explore sustainable materials and manufacturing processes that align with his commitment to sustainability for his Tempus Time designs.

 Driven by a desire for learning, Maximilian launched Eluxevo in 2022 to create an innovative, affordable and sustainable solution for domestic heating.